DonielYos-Z/NodeJS_final/README.md

 The `json/` folder contains exported MongoDB collections for users and toys, so the database can be restored if needed.

 ## Author
-Project by YOUR NAME for the NodeJS final assignment.
+Project by Doniel Yosef Zaner, less commonly known as 'God', more commonly known as 'that autistic guy', for the NodeJS final assignment.